freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Add the table name to the shortcut command to see details
 - Here's an example: `\d table_name`
 - Enter `\d second_table`
-- Enter `psql -U freecodecamp second_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp dbname=second_database` into the terminal to log in if you aren't already
-- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 210. Drop `age` Column

 ### 210.1

 Those are some good looking columns.
-You will probably need to know how to remove them at some point.
+You will probably need to know how to remove them.
 Here's an example:

 ```sql
 ALTER TABLE table_name DROP COLUMN column_name;